-- 11. Empowerment is an important ingredient in the success of our organization.
-To achive this, decision making is delegated to the levels deep below the management team, discussion, idea generation and exchange and transparency is actively promoted and encouraged and an open leadership style ensures that information can move freely.
+- 13. Empowerment is an important ingredient in the success of our organization.
+To achieve this, decision-making is delegated to levels deep below the management team, discussion, idea generation and exchange and transparency are actively promoted and encouraged and an open leadership style ensures that information can move freely.
 The Group utilizes all types of forums to promote continual dialogue such as email, online chat rooms, flash meetings, as well as formalized meeting structures.
-The Group offers a clear far-reaching career path for its employees, a unique work environment and a fair and transparent compensation. - 12.
+The Group offers clear far-reaching career path for its employees, a unique work environment and fair and transparent compensation. - 14.
 Clear performance evaluation processes and fair compensation are essential.
 Compensation is a combination of fixed rate salary and supplemental bonuses and is based on employee performance.
-Employees are evaluated on a regular basis in order to monitor their achievement against their Key Performance Indicators to provide feedback which can be used for their career development and to determine incentive compensation. - Prior to its IPO in 2013, the Group set up share-based management long term incentive plans 13. ('MLTIP') as retention and motivational tools for key and senior managers.
-In March 2016, the Group announced a consolidated long-term management incentive and retention plan, covering around 50 key, senior and middle managers.
-In 2017, 2018 and 2019 the Group announced the expansion of the plan.
-The number of participants increased to over 80.
-Total target size of the MLTIP pool is 5.4% of the Group's share capital as at 31 December 2018 before the SPO (Note 20) .
+Employees are evaluated on a regular basis in order to monitor their achievement against their Key Performance Indicators as well as to provide feedback which can be used for their career development and to determine incentive compensation. - 15.
+Prior to its IPO in 2013, the Group set up share-based management long term incentive plans as retention and motivational tools for key and senior managers.
+In March 2016, the Group announced a consolidated long-term management incentive and retention plan, covering around 50 key, senior and middle managers (MLTIP).
+Since then the Group has announced the expansion of MLTIP.
+The total size of the MLTIP pool was 8.13% of the Group's share capital as at 31 December 2020.
 The plan is designed to align more closely managers' interests with those of shareholders to grow the Group's value.
-The plan is awarded over four years with each such annual award vesting over the subsequent three years.
+Current MLTIP is awarded over four years with each annual award vesting over the subsequent three years.
 The Group believes that participation in its share capital is an effective motivation and retention tool.
-The new management incentive and retention plan now embraces more managers, for two main reasons: firstly, internal promotions as some employees were promoted to key managerial positions; and, secondly, as part of its expansion and transformation into a financial marketplace, the Group has hired a significant number of new managers to develop and manage new business lines and to strengthen internal controls, including cyber security.
+The management incentive and retention plan embraces more managers, for two main reasons: firstly, internal promotions as some employees were promoted to key managerial positions; and, secondly, as part of its expansion and transformation into a financial marketplace, the Group has hired a significant number of new managers to develop and manage new business lines and to strengthen internal controls, including cyber security.